deadnote0009/free4talk_users_scraper/README.md

 - Number of people that the user follows

 ### Note:
-- #### Tthis is an interactive websitem, however i didn't use any third party libs like scrapy and so on ,
+- #### Tthis is an interactive website, however i didn't use any third party libs like scrapy and so on ,
 - #### I just used the requests package and pure python code to parse the json data retuned from the server